 - Make sure you’re designing a place where you actually want to work from

-Many experts have even said that working from home, or working remotely, is going to be the future of work.
+Working remotely is the future of work!
 While we’re clear on the long-term benefits of working from home, setting up your home office for success does not always come easy.

-First off, there’s the challenge of staying focused, and productive, when you work from home.
-Then, there’s the distractions, the noises and the draw of the TV.
-Lastly, there’s a lot to be said about how to comfortably work from home and which types of accessories, tech gadgets and essentials can get you there.
+First, there’s the challenge of staying focused, and productive, when you work from home.
+Then there’s preventing distractions, and the lure of the TV.
+Lastly, the challenge of how to comfortably work from home is a constant challenge, as well as which types of accessories, tech gadgets and essentials you need.

 Where to set up your permanent home office